 Lighting design Jon Buswell

-Romeo and Juliet is generously supported by The Arthur and Roma Norcott Fund & The Maina Gielgud Fund.
+The 2022 seasons of Romeo and Juliet are generously supported by The Arthur and Roma Northcutt Fund and The Dame Margaret Scott Fund.